alroychiang/Unreal-EngineU-Physics-Simulator/README.md

 # Unreal-Engine-Physics-Simulator

-Brief coverage of how the Neural Network is built:
+Brief coverage of how the Neural Network is built

 <img width="1084" alt="NeuralNetworkBlueprint1" src="https://github.com/user-attachments/assets/b422de35-671e-46c3-ab93-bb5f8de3f9ee" />
 * Training input Data variable consist of the entire dataset (millions of rows) residing in a single tensor E.g { 400,000, 88, 15 } where the batch size is { 400,000, 15 }, 88 sets
 * Mean and Std Dev variables are tensors used to normalize input data